My Dear Cold-Blooded King is a webtoon by Lifelight.

 - Action Girl: While not a professional fighter, Mei is trained in martial arts and can swing this role at need.

 - All Love Is Unrequited: Played with to almost ridiculous extremes when it comes to the main Love Triangle.
-Ryusaki becomes infatuated with Mei while she, outside of one brief scene, conveys no romantic interest in him.
+Ryusaki becomes infatuated with Mei while she, outside of one brief scene, conveys no romantic interest in him until much, much later.
 Mei, meanwhile, takes an interest in the enigmatic Yuuta otherwise known as Katsu Asukai, but it's initially unclear whether he truly reciprocates outside some light teasing (he does).
 Played straight with the ambassador, Hayashi, and Kozuke, all of which Mei has no explicit affection for.

 - Art Evolution: A little more subtle than many examples, but still in effect.
 Compare especially Mei in the first chapter to her flashback doing the same job in chapter 64.